halyph/old-octopress-blog/source/_posts/2015-02-17-how-to-install-octopress-on-windows.markdown

 ### Fix [Octopress] native extentions issues

-We know that [Octopress] uses native extentions thats why we have additionally install [Development Kit]
+We know that [Octopress] uses native extentions thats why we have to additionally install [Development Kit]

 - Download and unpack it in adjacent to Ruby install folder (`d:\Tools\Ruby\DevKit_2.1_x64\` in my case)
 - Link [Development Kit] installation to previously installed Ruby